Esri/calcite-web/README.md

 ```

 ## Calcite Web vs. Other Frameworks

-Calcite Web, while still a CSS Framework, has some profound and subtle differneces from projects like [Bootstrap](http://getbootstrap.com/) or [Foundation](http://foundation.zurb.com/).
-Where Bootstrap and Foundation both aim to provide a robust set of patterns and utillities for the general, third party developer, Calcite Web **only** concerns itself with Esri projects.
+Calcite Web, while still a CSS Framework, has some profound  differences from projects like [Bootstrap](http://getbootstrap.com/) or [Foundation](http://foundation.zurb.com/).
+Where Bootstrap and Foundation both aim to provide a robust set of patterns and utilities for the general, third party developer, Calcite Web **only** concerns itself with Esri projects.
 Calcite Web is not designed for a developer who is not directly working for Esri on Esri products or properties.

-Functionally this means any project using Calcite Web will look like it comes from Esri.
-This is ideal for our ecosystem of websites and products, while limiting with projects like [Open Data](https://opendata.arcgis.com/about) which have users and external organizations like [Data Driven Detroit](http://d3.d3.opendata.arcgis.com/) create their own branded experience within the project.
-[Story Maps](http://storymaps.arcgis.com/en/) is another project where the final user-facing product requires third party branding.

-For projects like these, using Calcite Web as a dependancy for something like Calcite for Bootstrap would be the best strategy.
-Each of these projects have aspects that are Esri branded, and need to fit within our aestheric and voice.
+In other words, every project created with Calcite Web will look like an Esri-branded site.